 After spray painting the cookie sheet black, I attached it to the top edge of the frame with screws.
-Although my wife reacted with chagrin, I’m sure my father would have been proud.
+Although my family reacted with chagrin, I’m sure my father would have been proud.

 ROOTING LEAF CUTTINGS Many common house plants can be rooted by inserting sections of their leaves into damp potting soil.
 Jade plant, snake plant, kalanchoe, Christmas cactus and begonia are easy ones with which to start.
 Half-fill a shallow plastic tub with moistened, sterile potting soil.
 Snap individual leaves from jade and kalanchoe plants and insert them half-way into the soil.
 Use scissors to cut two-inch sections of snake plant and insert into the soil likewise.